graphopedia-xyz/graphopedia/choropleth-map/index.md

 The first choropleth map was introduced by Baron Pierre Charles Dupin in 1826.
 The term "choropleth map" appeared in 1938 in <cite>Problems in Population Mapping</cite> by the geographer John Kirtland Wright.

-***Purpose***: showing how data changes across geographic regions.
+The purpose of a choropleth maps is representation of how data changes across geographic regions.
+For this the data needs to be normalized, which means expressed in rates or ratios.

-***Data type***: univariate (one variable) and normalized (rates or ratios)

-## Usage
-To make a choropleth map, you need one variable and a color value scale that will encode the values of your variable.
+To make a choropleth map, you need one variable and a color value scale that encodes the values of that variable.
 It is possible to create a bivariate, or two variable choropleth map by creating two color scales, making them semi transparent and overlaying them. [^stevens]

 Color in choropleth maps is especially important because
 1. colors influence readers' perception of patterns in the map or make them see patterns where there are none);